Hello, in this post we will go through a quick guide to Salary arrears in India.

 - For example: If the salary hike is declared in the month of June, but it is applicable from the month of Apr or from any previous month date.

-- The company had financial crunch and decided to revise the salary from an earlier month at a later date.
+- The company had a financial crunch and decided to revise the salary from an earlier month at a later date.

 - Company may announce the incentive in terms of increment from an earlier date.

 - Pay Commission may suggest revising the salary in the public sector and Govt organization from an earlier date.

 - When the Salary deposit date in the account is the last date of every month, then the salary processing person will start the process suppose on 25th assuming the last 5-6 days all employees will be Present / Absent / Leave as on last attendance and salary will be credited to their account.
 In this case, if any employee will take leave or they are absent or present then those days salary will be paid with later month salary, you may call it as Salary adjustment or Arrears.

 Calculation of arrears [with example]